Mapping Scientific Literature with Large Language Models and Topic Modeling: Related Works

 The existing major and minor dual-classification schema further reveals implicit interdisciplinary connections and diversity in PNAS research.
 Within the engineering collection nearly 44\% of articles were also categorized under a biological science subfield, with Applied Biological Sciences (11.5\%), Medical Sciences (10.8\%), and Biophysics and Computational Biology (6.3\%) being the most common.
 In contrast, co-classification with social science subfields was rare, occurring in fewer than 1\% of articles.

 A preliminary keyword analysis of this engineering subcategory further reinforces its inherent diversity and highlights limitations of traditional analytical approaches.
 Each author selects at least three unique keywords per submission; a majority of which were used in less than one percent of the articles (15 or fewer occurrences).
 Dominant terms like “microfluidics,” which appear in 4.8\% of publications (72 occurrences), and “drug delivery” (2.9\%) show consistent representation.
 In contrast, emerging terms such as “machine learning” (1.5\%) have only gained prominence in the last four years.
 This extreme sparsity makes it challenging to identify significant research themes using keywords alone.
 Without additional context or domain expertise, the relevance of many terms (e.g., “fatigue,” “aptamer,” “crispr”) remains ambiguous.
-These challenges suggest that traditional keyword analysis or supervised classification would require substantial, often impractical, expert oversight.
-As such, the PNAS engineering corpus of over 1,500 diverse articles offers a unique opportunity to apply an automated, context-aware analysis.
+These challenges suggest that traditional keyword analysis or topic modeling would require substantial, often impractical, expert oversight.